Fays are a class of immortal shapeshifters. They are not a species or race; their shapeshifting lets them move from one species to another freely.

 Angels, demons, or adhene that are not incarnate may still manifest enough to breed.
 When they bred with humans, the result was the nephilim, demigods.
 When they bred with common fays, the result was the sidhe ("SHEE-ah").
 These are very powerful fays, fully capable of speech and rational, ethical thought, but not Adam-marked.

-Like adhene, they are infertile among themselves but weakly fertile with common fays; their children are also sidhe.
-Their children with mortals are reckoned high-powered and Marked common fays.
+Like adhene, they are infertile among themselves but fertile with mortals and weakly fertile with common fays; their children are also sidhe.
 Sidhe and their children cannot take and do not need Adam's Mark, though they can pass a Mark along.

 Prominent cultures of sidhe include the Tuatha de Danaan, the Ljósálfar and Dökkálfar, the Normebegans, and the Eldar (q.v.).